 Tuscany is one of Central Italy’s regions and Florence is Tuscany’s capital.
 Particularly, Tuscany is traceable to Italy’s west coast and located around the Tyrrhenian Sea.
 Well, there are several reasons to visit Tuscany.
 The delectable Tuscan fare and local wines are some of them.
-Also, Florence takes pride in being the birthplace of Renaissance Art, offering the art lovers a wide collection of art exhibits.
+Also, Florence takes pride in being the birthplace of Renaissance Art, which offers the art lovers a wide collection of art exhibits.

 Among Tuscany’s cities are Pisa, San Gimignano, Florence, Siena, Chiusi, Pistoia, Pienza, Arezzo, and Lucca.
 More so, there is the Leaning Tower of Pisa in Pisa city that comes under the 7 wonders of the world.
-All the same, there is never a dull moment in Tuscany, with the region housing art galleries, bridges, and museums.
+All the same, there is never a dull moment in Tuscany, with the region housing an array of art galleries, bridges, and museums.

 In fact, Tuscany boasts of 2 facets.
 Firstly, the art cities of Florence, Luca, Siena, and Pisa.
 Secondly, the countryside where you can soak in the sights of mountains hills, plains, and coastlines.

 Chianti’s wine-growing and Casentino’s eco-green areas are worth visiting, too.

 For the wayfarers, Tuscany has several tourist attractions.
 In Siena, there is the Siena Historic Centre, attracting a large number of visitors owing to the rich heritage.

 Also, if you love Renaissance art, then be sure to visit the Uffizi Gallery in Florence for their revered collection.